Trump loyalists spew racist, vulgar attacks at Harris and Democrats at New York City rally - Local News 8

 “I love Puerto Rico and vacation there.
 I made fun of everyone … watch the whole set,” he wrote.

+Another warm-up act, former Fox News host Tucker Carlson, reprised his old attacks on Harris and the idea, as he described it, of Americans celebrating her possible election.

+“It’s gonna be pretty hard to look at (the country after Harris wins) and say, you know what, Kamala Harris, she got 85 million votes because she’s so impressive – as the first Samoan, Malaysian, low IQ former California prosecutor ever to be elected president,” said Carlson, before exclaiming that anyone who is not impressed by Harris will be called a “freak” or a “criminal.”

-He was followed by, among others, Republican politician David Rem, who called Harris “the devil” and “the antichrist” while waving around a cross.
+Later, Republican politician David Rem took the microphone to call Harris “the devil” while waving around a cross.

 “She is the antichrist,” Rem wailed, before saying he planned to run for mayor.

-Note: This story has been updated with more from the rally.